kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 This capability tells iOS which domains the app should respond to.
 You must make sure you prefix your domain names with `applinks:`.

 Xcode may prompt you to select a development team when you attempt to change these settings.
 For the purposes of this tutorial, you can just cancel out of this dialog when it appears.
-You'll also notice that Xcode will now show a provisioning warning.
-Unfortunately you won't be able to run the demo app on a device, because you're not a member of the
+Unfortunately you won't be able to run the demo app on a device, because you're not a member of the Ray Wenderlich development team.

+[FPE: I don't like the fact that Xcode keeps prompting for a team... can't think of any way around it though?]

 When you try add the associated domains for your _own_ app, make sure you first sign into Xcode with the appropriate Apple ID.
-You can do this by going to **Xcode\Preferences\Account** and then tapping on the plus button.
+You can do this by going to **Xcode\Preferences\Accounts** and then tapping on the plus button.
 You'll then need to turn on the Associated Domains setting, and then add any domains you want to listen out for.

+And that's all there is to it!

 > **Note**: Only a **team agent** or a **team administrator** on an Apple developer account can turn on the  Associated Domains capability.
 If you're not assigned one of those roles, reach out to the right person on your team to make this change.